attrill20/FPLFixtureCalendar/README.md

 - Add an AI chat to recommend players to pick
 - Add a database of historical data

+#### Calendar Page

+- Insert a better sorting method (click the column itself to sort ASC / DESC)
+- Improve the Google Sheets calculations using more automated data (form, injuries, xG, home / away performance etc)
+- Scrape the xG data from an external site

 #### Player Searcher Page

 - Add auto-suggest options when searching
+- Display the top 5 current point-scoring players across the top of the player searcher page
-- Add more stats to the Player Searcher with checkboxes
+- Add ranking of players to this page

 #### Site Changes

-- Insert a better sorting method (click the column itself to sort ASC / DESC)
-- Improve the Google Sheets calculations using more automated data (form, injuries, xG, home / away performance etc)
-- Scrape the xG data from an external site
 - Make a better home page
 - Write more copy about how the custom difficulty is caclulated
 - Blog page / contact us / version update log
-- Display the top 5 current point-scoring players across the top of the player searcher page

 #### Issues